Florence Katono is the Pitman PA of the Year 2015 & Publicity Secretary of the Bank of Uganda Administrative Assistants Association (BUAA)

 At the time I joined we were referred to as Personal Secretaries; however the nomenclature has since changed to Administrative/Executive Assistant.
 The roles too have changed to administrative.
 Assistants are now more in charge than ever before.

 I have also noticed a dynamic change in technology which has brought excitement to the administrative role.
 The noisy manual typewriters have been replaced by modern smooth touch computer and tablets.
 While many thought that technology would be a threat to our role, I feel that it has instead enhanced the way we do business.
 Gone are the days of manual scheduling; MS Outlook enables Assistants to manage schedules of multiple executives.
 Speaking of multiple executives, Assistants now support teams as opposed to individuals, a term known as time sharing.

 Technology has also bred virtual Assistants who support clients in cyber space.
 That new development means more jobs for Assistants.
 In Uganda, the unemployment rate is very high.
 The development of virtual Assistant services is a great opportunity for many Ugandan Assistants.

 At the time I joined the profession very few Assistants pursued higher education.
 However, times have changed and many Assistants have acquired Bachelors and Masters degrees.
-At Executive Secretary LIVE, Ms Ann Hiatt shared that she was pursuing a PHD.
+At Executive Support LIVE, Ms Ann Hiatt shared that she was pursuing a PHD.
 I love the fact that Assistants are career minded and empowering themselves to grow.